IHE/RAD.IRA/input/pagecontent/rad-x7.md

 ##### 2:3.X7.4.1.3 Expected Actions

 The Manager shall receive and validate the message.
+See 2:3.X7.4.2.2 for error conditions.

-The Manager shall remove the Subscriber and its subscribed events from the session.
+Per FHIRcast, the Manager will remove the Subscriber from all event subscriptions in this session.

 The Manager shall terminate the websocket connection and delete the websocket identifier.
 The Manager shall not reuse the websocket identifier for other future subscriptions.